ioquatix/telescopic-tube-clamp/README.md

 # Telescopic Tube Clamp

-This repository a clamp and foot suitable for steel tubing.
+This repository includes designs for a clamp and foot suitable for steel tubing.
 The clamp is designed to fit in the middle of two tubes where one is telescoping inside the other.

 ![Clamp on tube](photos/IMG_7522.JPG)